Bulma385/demo-repo/SeminarSummary.md

 TAPEX and UnifiedSKG: encoder and decoder architecture for sequence to sequence

 note: since attention mechanism has quadratic complexity (source?) it benefits from small sequence lengths. so multiple attention comps with smaller seq like row or column can be more efficient than inputting whole table (and rather comp tractable)

+additional modules following the encoder depend on the downstream task. for some applications like.. simple classification layers are sufficient. concrete examples and how they were implemented sequence generating models need decoder -> eg tapex QA usw but QA also solved by tapas in a classification like manner

+"BERT
+has been shown to encode some degree of numeracy (Wallace et al., 2019), which helps represent cells with numerical content"